 For those going away they can drop off their pets to you for you to care for them.
-Most people prefer you to come to their home to care for their pets though, as it is less disruptive for the animals.
+Most people prefer you to come to their home to care for their pets though, as it is less disruptive for the animal.

 Smaller items like chocolate fountains or chair covers right through to larger equipment can be stored in your garage for people to collect and return when they rent them.
-Sites like Open Shed allow you to arrange this sort of thing.

 Once a week or month host a themed dinner party people book and pay to attend.
 How to host a murder, casino night or flashbacks are all popular themes.

 91. Sunrise Photo for Baby Births